Washoe Tennis Ladder

 Joining the ladder

 1. All players must be Washoe Tennis Club members.
 Although matches can be played anywhere, 80%+ of all ladder matches are played at the Washoe courts.
+This was true even before the ladder was affiliated with Washoe.
 The WTC membership year runs March 1 through February 28/29 of the next year.

 3. Register for the ladder (if you don’t have a NTRP rating, you can estimate your rating here):